Compartment Syndrome in Children

 - Check for proper fit.
 Make sure a brace or bandage your child gets after an injury is not too tight.
 You should be able to fit 2 fingers between your child's skin and the brace or bandage.

 When should I seek immediate care?

-- Your child has increased pain that does not go away or gets worse, even after he takes medicine.
+- Your child has increased pain that does not go away or gets worse, even after he or she takes medicine.

-- Your child tells you that his injured arm or leg feels numb.
+- Your child tells you that the injured arm or leg feels numb.

 - Your child's injured arm or leg turns blue or white or feels cold.